 Sediment Delivery and Best Management Practices

 Soil is eroded and delivered naturally to streams and rivers by rainfall, gravity, and other processes, and these inputs are important for maintaining healthy channel conditions.
 Human-caused, elevated inputs can be detrimental to water bodies because they can affect water quality, fish reproduction and survival, channel stability, and flooding potential.
-Understanding the processes that control natural and human-induced erosion and sedimentation is essential for maintaining water quality and stream health, and for improving the effectiveness of forest practices used to limit water pollution (i.e., best management practices, or BMPs).
+Road construction and road use are the most common sources of elevated sediment in forested watersheds, but new disturbances, such as energy development, are increasingly affecting forest ecosystems.
+Understanding the processes that control natural and human-induced erosion and sedimentation is essential for maintaining water quality and stream health, and for improving the effectiveness of practices used to limit water pollution (i.e., best management practices, or BMPs).

-We undertake studies that measure sediment transport from the hillsides to streams in undisturbed and managed forested watersheds in the central Appalachians.
+We undertake studies that measure erosion and sediment transport from the hillsides to streams in undisturbed and managed forested watersheds in the central Appalachians.
 In conjunction with those measurements, we use a variety of sophisticated techniques to identify the sources of the sediment and the hillslope characteristics that contribute to or control sediment movement.
+That information is examined in combination with the BMPs that are in place to help provide better information BMP effectiveness.

 Understanding soil erosion rates and the factors that control soil erosion and transport can help us improve the design and effectiveness of BMPs, which ultimately will improve water quality.
 Additionally, our research results can aid in the development of site-specific BMP recommendations, which could further improve BMP effectiveness.
 Tailoring BMPs to situations or conditions that have the greatest potential for protecting water quality can make BMP implementation more cost effective, and therefore, more attractive to all landowners.